SLASH2NL/bolcom/docs/Api/ProcessStatusApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$process_status_id = 56; // int | The id of the process status being requested.
+$process_status_id = 'process_status_id_example'; // string | The id of the process status being requested.
 This id is supplied in every response to a PUT/POST/DELETE request on the other endpoints.

 try {
     $result = $apiInstance->getProcessStatus($process_status_id);